Alumnae Association Board of Directors

 Lisa Amaker '07

-A Woodruff Scholar and native New Yorker, Amaker graduated with a B.A. in women’s studies and an Africana Studies minor.
+A Woodruff Scholar and native New Yorker, Amaker graduated with a B.A. in women’s studies and an Africana studies minor.
 Deciding to remain in Atlanta following graduation, Amaker returned to a career in medical education and communications and now leads a national education initiative for medical professionals through the American College of Rheumatology.
-An active member of her adopted community, Amaker volunteers with several nonprofits, is vice president of her homeowners association in Decatur and sits on the programming board of the Atlanta Animal Rescue Friends.
-She is the proud owner of a rescued dog.
+The Lupus Initative attempts to reduce health disparities in lupus, a disease that disproportionately impacts young women, through the education of health professionals to improve disease recognition, treatment and management.
+An active member of her adopted community, Amaker volunteers with several nonprofits, is vice president of her homeowners association in Decatur and sits on the board of Atlanta Animal Rescue Friends.
+She is the proud owner of three rescued dog.